John Steenhuisen: 2022 visit to Ukraine

 In April 2022, John Steenhuisen went on a six-day 'fact-finding' trip to Ukraine.
 His trip has been criticized, by many who said that he should focus on local South African issues.
 In response, Steenhuisen stated that 'The criticism for visiting Ukraine is not fair and is immature'.
 After initially declining to reveal the trip's funders, Steenhuisen later revealed that trip was funded by the Brenthurst Foundation.
 Following the trip Steenhuisen held a brief press conference, which did not allow for questions from the press.

 COVID-19 pandemic

 During the COVID-19 pandemic, the DA launched a coronavirus information channel.
 On 8 May 2020, Steenhuisen delivered a speech in which he called for the national lockdown to be ended.
 Steenhuisen called the lockdown “destructive” and said, “there is no longer a justification to keep this hard lockdown in place.”
 He also said that the DA had written to the International Monetary Fund and filed a PAIA complaint to obtain the minutes of the National Command Council's decision to retain the tobacco ban.

+2024 general election

+The 2024 general election saw the DA win 87 seats.
+Their chief rival, the ruling ANC, lost their majority for the first time in South Africa's democratic history.
+Before the election in August 2023, the DA and several parties signed the Multi-Party Charter, which stipulated that no signatory would work with the ANC.
+Steenhuisen said that the results showed that South Africa was "heading into coalition country" and expressed a willingness to work alongside the ANC, adding that he would have to first consult with other signatories of the Multi-Party Charter.
+The DA also said that a government composed of the ANC, the MK, and the EFF would be a "doomsday coalition" pursuing previous policy failures in the country.
+Steenhusen objected when the SABC banned a controversial flag-burning advert by DA.

+On 5 June, the ANC formally announced that it was seeking to create a national unity government.
+On 13 June, the ANC announced that the DA and several other parties had agreed on the “fundamental” principle of forming the national unity government, with a framework to be disclosed on 14 June.
+That day, Steenhuisen announced that the DA had entered into a coalition agreement with the ANC and provided its support for Cyril Ramaphosa's reelection as president.
+At Ramaphosa's inauguration, he said he would focus on the composition of the cabinet before considering a possible role as Deputy President.